Slow and Sandy: Bikepacking the Australian Outback

 Dylan Kentch, Anne Beadell Highway, Australian Outback

 Two weeks of desert touring with no shower is fine.
 Comfortable with my own particularities, I screamed with glee to no one while coasting down sand dunes.
-I smelled the wet stuff on my fingers (twice) to ascertain if my tyre was losing sealant or if I had run over a particularly juicy camel poo.
-And I had only myself to ask about the wisdom of purposely not bringing any of the following items into the Outback for a two-week trip: stove, raincoat, and chamois.
+I smelled the wet stuff on my fingers twice to ascertain if my tyre was losing sealant or if I’d run over a particularly juicy camel poo.
+It was indeed the latter.
+And I had only myself to ask about the wisdom of purposely not bringing a stove, raincoat, or chamois on a two-week trip into the Outback.

 • Dylan Kentch, Anne Beadell Highway, Australian Outback